Reference Standards, Certified Reference Materials and the Quantification Baseline

 Last updated:

 In 2008, the North Carolina State Crime Laboratory discovered that an analyst had been fabricating blood-alcohol results for at least four years.
 The fabrications were exposed not by a witness or a tip-off but by a quality review: an auditor noticed that the analyst's calibration curve data showed suspiciously perfect linearity, with no instrument noise and residuals smaller than any real analytical measurement could produce.
 The reference material records did not match the instrument logbooks.
-The certified reference material had not been used.
 Without the independent anchor that a traceable calibration standard provides, an analyst can report any number they choose, and no one on the case will know.

 This is the extreme end of the problem.
 The more common version is subtler: an analyst uses a reference standard that has degraded beyond its certified uncertainty because it was stored incorrectly, or applies a calibration curve that extends beyond its validated linear range to report a concentration outside the method's reliable scope, or fails to propagate measurement uncertainty and reports a purity figure as if it were exact.
 These are not crimes but they are errors that can change a sentence, create false confidence in an identification, or be dismantled by a competent defence chemist in cross-examination.